Cities need to tackle car-based lifestyles.

 Madrid

-Advancing multimodality
+Advancing Multimodality

 Building complementarity, and promoting a multimodal lifestyle, requires integrating all aspects of mobility; from governance and policy to physical and digital integration, education, marketing and communication.